-The Sonar Page is where your GPSMAP 182/182C Sounder becomes a powerful fishfinder/flasher.
-Fish appear as colored arches or as fish icons.
-Both fish icons and arches appear in three different sizes.
+The Sonar Page is where your GPSMAP 188/188C Sounder becomes a powerful fishfinder/flasher.
+To view the Sonar Page, press PAGE or QUIT repeatedly until it appears.
+Fish are displayed as colored arches or as fish icons.
+Both fish icons and arches are displayed in three different sizes.
 Thermoclines are shown as shades of blue.
 The area of strongest sonar return is displayed as solid white (if Whiteline is active.
 Typically, the bottom is the primary whiteline.
 A thin whiteline indicates a soft bottom and a thick whiteline follows the contour of the bottom and show any objects of reasonable size.
+For more information on understanding sonar and the display, see page 89.